codekvng/misc/README.md

 # Miscellaneous Scripts
-Python Scripts to automate some actions
+Scripts and Basic programs written by me.